Updated 16 Jan ’23

 The EV batteries charge quickly to 80% or so of their capacity, then the charge rate slows.

-You really need to install a home fast charger.
+You can install a home fast charger.
 They are around AUD2500.
 Depending on the model you choose, they can have options to use only your solar power (if you have it), or charge at off-peak times.

 The (free) chargers that are installed at shopping centres are usually the same as the home fast chargers (AC), and so they won’t do a one-hour recharge.
 Sometimes you also need your own cable.
 Usually the PlugShare app will alert you to this (see Route Planning below).